swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 }
 ```

-2. Alternate way for finding cycle with DFS with the usage of two arrays:
+2. Alternate way for finding cycle with DFS is the the usage of two arrays:

 - isVisited: [Bool]
-- inStack: [Bool] // track the item on which we go deep and then if we visited all branch then we need to clear it, or it syas taht we found a cycle
+- inStack: [Bool] // track the items on which we go deep and then if we visited all branch then we need to clear it or it says taht we found a cycle

 ```swift
 var visited: Set<Node> = []